Symplykaren/Identity-Document-Masking-System/README.md

 5. Install [Ngrok](https://ngrok.com/download)
 6. Using your system terminal, navigate to your flask_python directory and run file `python web_api`
 7. Also, run Ngrok and copy the provided Ngrok forwarding link (Excluding "-> http://localhost:5000") to the specified <domain> section of `app/src/main/res/xml/network_security_config.xml`
-8. Copy the same link to the URL sections of
+8. Copy the same link to the URL sections of `app/src/main/java/com/example/ai_projectapp/Redaction.java`
+9. Run `app` in android studio (make sure your emulator or physical device has been set up and running)